Background pattern

 • Antidiabetics.

-• Non-steroidal anti-inflammatory drugs (NSAIDs) (medicines for pain or certain inflammation, e.g., acetylsalicylic acid).
+• Non-steroidal anti-inflammatory medicines (NSAIDs) (medicines to treat pain or certain inflammations, e.g., acetylsalicylic acid).

 • Sympathomimetics.